kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 )
 ```

-Note that `PRIMARY KEY` constraints are required on every node table in Kùzu, as they are used to
+Note that `PRIMARY KEY` constraints are required on every node table in Kuzu, as they are used to
 ensure that edges are always created on unique node pairs.
 In this case, we use the `client_id`,
 `city_id`, `company_id` and `merchant_id` columns as the primary keys for each respective table.